FABtotum/FABlin/README.md

 ==========================
 FABtotum Marlin Derivate.

-This is a Marlin Derivate Firmware originally created by Erik Zalm (https://github.com/ErikZalm/Marlin) The changes made are focused on multipurpose personal fabrication and hardware characteristics of the FABtotum Personal Fabricator.
+This is a Marlin Derivate Firmware.
+Marlin was originally created by Erik Zalm (https://github.com/ErikZalm/Marlin) The changes made are focused on multipurpose personal fabrication and hardware characteristics of the FABtotum Personal Fabricator such as 3D/4 Axis milling, 3D scanning, Touch-probing and the Totumduino Board I/Os.

 Supported G-codes:
 -------------------